Creates blank signature

 Internally generated cryptographic hash of the value to be signed, i.e. the value of verificationPayload

-A verification artifact in the form of a scanned object, image, signature etc.
+A verification artifact in the form of a scanned object, image, signature etc

 Because an identifier's information may change over time, there is a need to store that information at the time of signing.
-In case of a cryptographic signature, this field should contain some identifier for looking up or verifying the public key of the signing party.
-In case of a non-cryptographic signature, this field could contain a natural individual's names, personal number, email addresses - store a snapshot that binds to the signature at the time of signing.
-In case of a cryptographic signature, this may be the fingerprint of the individual's public key or in some cases, a token from the user's ID session.
+In the case of a cryptographic signature, this field should contain some identifier for looking up or verifying the public key of the signing party.
+In the case of a non-cryptographic signature, this field could contain a natural individual's names, personal number, email addresses - store a snapshot that binds to the signature at the time of signing.
+In the case of a cryptographic signature, this may be the fingerprint of the individual's public key or in some cases, a token from the user's ID session.

-Timestamp of signature, currently this field isn't part of the payload so it's not tamper-proof.
+Timestamp of signature, currently this field isn't part of the payload so it's not tamper-proof

 Possible values: [revision, signature]